 The reading program commences once a reader’s practising certificate has been issued.
 It involves a twelve month period under the supervision of one or two tutors.
-A tutor must be a barrister of at least seven years standing, who is not a senior counsel.
+A tutor must be a barrister of at least seven years standing.

 Arrangements for tutors, which are organised by readers, should be initiated at least six months to a year before taking the Bar exam.
 The Bar Association strongly advises readers to have two tutors, rather than just one.